 Hil never married, but in the mid 1950s a relationship with a married woman, Ann Benton (née Dick, later Barnes), led to the birth of a son, Toby Benton (23 Aug 1956 - 19 May 2017).
 Though Toby was originally registered as the son of Ann's then husband, David Benton, his strong resemblance to Hil both physically and in character, made his true parenthood increasingly obvious.
 He had relatively little contact with Hil, but remained close to his mother and three half-siblings.
 Hil's sister Margaret maintained contact with him until shortly before her death in 2002, when she passed this responsibility on to her youngest son Brian, and Toby occasionally met up with some of his James family cousins.
 Toby struggled with mental health issues for most of his adult life, though his insights into the inadequacies of the systems for treatment led him to campaign for improvement , and he briefly served as a Director of the Lambeth branch of the mental health charity Mind in 1993-94 [Companies House Register of Directors].
 Toby died of a heart attack at his flat in Brixton, aged 60, on 19 May 2017.Hil also had some mental health problems, for which he received intermittent treatment.
 Around 1980 he moved from London to his ancestral west Cornwall with a young German artist companion, Elisabeth Maier, with whom he lived happily for some ten years in Mousehole and later Penzance.
 On 27 March 1990, aged 75, he collapsed with a heart attack while walking with her on the Parade in Penzance, and died in her arms.

 Arthur Gladdish Trevenen James (8 Aug 1915 - 27 Jan 2004) was known as "Trev" to his family, but as "Jimmy" to his friends.
 His first name (which he never used) comes from his maternal grandfather, Arthur Edward Clabburn, while Gladdish was the maiden name of his great-grandmother on his paternal grandmother's side.
-Trev served 25 years in the Royal Air Force, and was stationed on the Northwest Frontier of India in the late 1930s and early 1940s.
-In the latter part of the Second World War he was in Bomber Command, rising to the rank of Wing Commander.
-After the war he was attached to Supreme Headquarters Allied Powers Europe.
-He was also awarded an OBE for his services in India.
-After returning to civilian life he worked at the Air Ministry.
-He published a history of the RAF during the period following the Second World War ["The Royal Air Force: the Past Thirty Years", Macdonald and Jane's, 1976] and also wrote an unpublished book covering his service in India, issues of population control, and the balance of strategic power in the world.
+Trev served 23 years in the Royal Air Force, initially posted to the Northwest Frontier of India in the late 1930s.
+At the outbreak of war he had a staff job in Delhi, and was then involved in the retreat from Burma in early 1942.
+He then served as Wing Commander, Operations, for RAF 221 Group in Calcutta, for which he was awarded an OBE.
+In late 1943 he was posted back to the UK, and after a brief period with No. 10 Squadron, he commanded No. 578 Squadron, Bomber Command, from August 1944 to February 1945, piloting bombing missions over France and Germany.
+After the war he had postings in the USA, the UK, Germany and at Supreme Headquarters Allied Powers Europe (SHAPE) in Paris.
+After returning to civilian life he worked at the Air Ministry in London.
+He published a history of the RAF during the period following the Second World War [The Royal Air Force: the Past Thirty Years, Macdonald and Jane's, 1976] and also wrote two unpublished books, one covering his career in the RAF (Towards the Stars, c.1966-7), and the other covering his service in the RAF, issues of population control, and the balance of strategic power in the world (Some Future Spring, 1980s/1990s).
 He married a Dutch lady, Nini van Gesseler Verschuir (4 Dec 1916 - 6 Jun 2017) known to the family as Doekel), who joined him in India shortly before the invasion of the Netherlands, and their wedding on 1 April 1940 began a family tradition of weddings (and birthdays) on All Fools' Day.
 They had one daughter, Astrid.

 Robert Clabburn Trevenen James (8 Nov 1917 - 1 Dec 2008), known as "Bob", went up to St Edmund Hall, Oxford, to study English in 1938, and rowed for his college, but left the University in 1940.
 He registered as a Conscientious Objector, but served a short prison sentence in 1941 for refusal to comply with the terms of his registration, later doing relief work in the East End of London.
 From 1943 to 1949 he taught at Summer Fields School in Oxford, subsequently joining the international market research company A.C.
 Neilsen, where he rose to be a Director.
 On 1 April 1944 he married an Austrian refugee, Elizabeth Angelika ("Liesl") Walk (13 May 1924 - 19 Jun 2013), with whom he had four daughters; after a divorce in 1961 he married Katie Wynne (12 Dec 1925 - 6 Dec 2007).